 Meeting new people and making new friends is one of the best things about travel.
 It’s also one of the most exhausting.

-A bit of math: if you travel for 365 days, going to a new city every five days and meet only three new people in each city, you will meet 219 new people over the course of your trip.
+A bit of math: if you travel for 365 days, going to a new city every five days and meet at least three new people in each city, you will meet 219 new people over the course of your trip.
 That’s a lot of “So where are you from?
 How long have you been traveling?
 Where are you going next?
 What did you think of Angkor Wat?”

 The constant hellos and good-byes will start to wear on you.
-I’ve been known to wear headphones when my ipod was dead, feign sleep, pretend I didn’t speak English and even read Tolstoy in my more misanthropic moments.
+I’ve been known to wear headphones when my ipod was dead, feign sleep, pretend I didn’t speak English, and even read Tolstoy in my more misanthropic moments.
 But it doesn’t have to be that way.
 If you find a group of people you genuinely enjoy, try to travel with them for a few days or weeks; it’s nice to have a little travel family of your own making.
 If your new friends are headed in another direction, try to organize a meet up in another city.

 And if you really can’t be bothered talking to anyone new?
 Just put in those headphones and pull out your copy of Anna Karenina.